mahabalaraju/system-design-notes/AWS_Certified_Developer.md

  443 = https - access secured websites
  3389 = rdp - remote desktop protocol - log into a window instance

+SSH : Secure Shell.
+ It is a secure way to remotely control your AWS cloud servers from your own computer.
+ PuTTY is a free ssh client.
+ Pem if window < 10
+ .ppk file if window >10

+ EC2 instances purchasing options

+ On-demand instances - short workload, predictable pricing, pay by second pay for what you use : linux or windows (billing per second) other are per hour basis . highest cost but no upfront payment , no long term commitment . recommended for short term and un-interrupted workloads, where you can't predict how the application will behave .

+ reserved instances( 1 and 3 years)
+  reserved instances - long workloads

+  upto 72% discount compared to on-demand you reserve a specific instance attributes (instance type, region, tenancy, os) payment options - no upfront (+) , partial upfront (++) , full payment (+++). reserved instances scope - regional or zonal (reserve capacity in AZ) recommended for steady-state usage application ( think database) you can buy and sell in the reserved instances marketplace

+  convertible reserved instances - long workloads with flexible instances can change the ec2 instance type , instance family , os , scope and tenancy upto to 66% discount .

+ saving plans ( 1 and 3 years) - commitment to an amount of usage, long workload get a discount based on long-term usage ( upto 72% - same as RIs) commitment to certain type of usage (10$/hr for 1 or 3 years) usage beyong ec2 savings plans is billed at the on demand price . locked to specific instance family and aws region (ex. m5  in us-east1 ) flexible accross :
+     instnace size (ex. m5.xlarge, m5.2xlarge)
+	 os(ex. linux , windows)
+	 tenancy(host, dedicated, default)

+ spot instances - short workloads, cheap, can loose instances (less reliable) (batch jobs , data analysis , image processing, any distributed workloads  , workloads with a flexible start and end time. not suitable for critical jobs or databases.

+ dedicated hosts - book an entire physical server, control instance placement.

+ A physical server with EC2 instance capacity fully dedicated to your use allows you address compliance requirements and use your existing server bound software licenses (per socket, per core , pre - vm software licenses) purchasing options : on demand - pay per second for active dedicated host reserved - 1 or 3 years ( No upfront, partial upfront, all upfront) the most expensive option useful for software that have complicated licensing model (BYOL- bring your own licence) or for companies that have strong regulatory or compliance needs

+ dedicated instances  -  no other customer will share your hardware

+ Instances run on hardware thats dedicated to you (multi-tenant). may share hardware with other instances in same account no control over instance placement ( can move hardware after stop / start)

+ capacity reservations - reserve capacity in a spacific AZ for any duration.

+ reserve on demand instances capacity in a specific AZ for any duration you always have access to EC2 capacity when you need it no time commitment ( create/cancel anytime) no billing discounts combine with regional reserved instances and savings plans to benifit from billing discounts you're charged at on-demand rate wheather you run instances or not suitable for short term , uniterrrupted workloads that needs to be in  a specific AZ